wp-plugins/flyzoo/readme.txt

 = How do I buy a subscription? =

-After you sign up for the free trial, you can buy a subscription with PayPal from the [Dashboard >>](http://dashboard.flyzoo.co/?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)
+You can buy a subscription with PayPal from the [Dashboard >>](http://dashboard.flyzoo.co/?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)

 = How do I recover or change my password? =

 [Click here to reset your password>>](http://widget-c.flyzoo.co/account/recovery)

-= Will the chat plugin slow down my site? =
+= Will the chat slow down my site? =

 No, the chat is loaded asynchronously after the main content and our servers will handle all the chat workload.

-= After removing the chat plugin, it still shows on the frontend, how do I remove it completely? =
+= I removed Flyzoo but it still shows on the frontend, how do I remove it completely? =

 Probably pages are being cached.
 Please try to: